Alison D. Curley, Ph.D.

 Dr. Ellis received her doctorate in 1984 from the University at Albany.
 She did her pre-doctoral internship at the VA Medical Center in Northport, New York, where she treated veterans and their families on both an inpatient and outpatient basis.
 She also did a child psychology rotation at South Oaks Hospital, a private psychiatric hospital.

 Since receiving her doctorate, Dr. Ellis has had extensive clinical experience working with children, adolescents, and adults on both an inpatient and outpatient basis.
 She has worked at Northeast Parent and Child Society and was one of the first psychologists on the Adolescent Unit at Four Winds Hospital from its inception in 1986.
 She has been with Associates in Mental Health and Neuropsychology since 1992.
 Dr. Ellis has also taught at the graduate level at the University at Albany, spoken extensively on the topics of eating disorders and adolescent/family psychopathology, and published numerous articles on a variety of clinical topics.
-Dr. Ellis’s specialties include psychotherapy with children, adolescents, and families, as well as treatment of eating disorders (Anorexia, Bulimia, and Compulsive Over-eating).
-She also works with adults who present a wide range of psychological issues.
+Dr. Ellis’s specialties include psychotherapy with children, adolescents, and families with a particular interest and expertise in helping children and families cope with the process of divorce and its aftermath.

 Dr. Ellis is also actively involved with an alternative to the traditional litigated and conflict-ridden divorce process.
 Collaborative Divorce is a model of divorce that is facilitated by a mental health professional who serves as a neutral coach.
 While each spouse has their own attorney, the process is guided by the principles of respect, compromise, and open communication.
 There is a commitment by both parties to settle the divorce amicably and without court intervention.
 The goal is to restructure the family, rather than to destroy it, which is what typically happens with a more contentious divorce.
 Dr. Ellis completed advanced training in the Collaborative Process and is a member of the Collaborative Divorce Association of the Capital District (CDACD), Collaborative North, and the International Academy of Collaborative Professionals (IACP).
 She is trained to serve as both a neutral coach as well as a child specialist, who helps to negotiate a child-rearing plan that is both mutually acceptable to the divorcing spouses and in the best interest of the child.